ewosborne/adctl/README.md

     adguard is disabled for 29s

 ### getlog
 Returns a json of the logs from the server.
-The server's default is 500 entries (0-499) but you can limit this with `getlog [limit]`.
+The server's default is 500 entries (0-499) but you can change this with `getlog [limit]`.

     eric@air ~ % adctl getlog 42 | jq '.data[41]'
     {